Bettehem/ts3-musicbot/README.md

 - Install TeamSpeak client and log in to desired server and enter channel where you want the bot to be<br>
 - Install PulseAudio Volume Control (pavucontrol) so you can route audio from your music app to TeamSpeak<br>
 - Install jre8-openjdk and java-openjfx<br>
+- Install xdotool so the bot can interact with TeamSpeak's chat

 <h4>Use:</h4>